isaacjeffersonlee/MATH50003-compiled-lecture-notes/src/MATH_50003_numerical_analysis_compiled_lecture_notes.md

 $$

-We now combine stability and consistency. have
+We now combine stability and consistency.
+We have:
 $$
 \|𝐮ᶠ - 𝐮\|_∞  = \|L^{-1} (L𝐮ᶠ - L𝐮)\|_∞  = \|L̃^{-1} D^{-1} \begin{bmatrix} 0 \\ δ \end{bmatrix} \|_∞
 ≤ h \|L̃^{-1}\|_{1 → ∞} \|δ\|_1 = O(h).
 $$

-∎

 #### Poisson

 For 2D problems we consider Poisson.
 The first stage is to row-reduce to get a symmetric tridiagonal (pos. def.) matrix:
 $$
 \begin{bmatrix}
 1 \\